 This policy provides guidance to issuers, investors and other market participants regarding how the Canadian Securities Administrators (CSA or we) will generally respond to certain types of continuous disclosure defaults by a reporting issuer, referred to as specified defaults in this policy.
-The term "specified default" is defined in part 2 of this policy and is based on the harmonized list of deficiencies developed by the CSA and described in CSA Notice 51-322 Reporting Issuer Defaults.1

-This policy also explains why we issue a failure-to-file cease trade order in response to a specified default and, beginning in part 4, describes our process for issuing and revoking a failure-to-file cease trade order in multiple jurisdictions under the passport system (passport).
-This policy applies to a reporting issuer and, where the context permits, to a securityholder or other party.
+This policy also explains why we issue a failure-to-file cease trade order in response to a specified default.
+Beginning in part 4, this policy also explains how a failure-to-file cease trade order has effect in multiple jurisdictions due to the operation of: